ientebib/auto_equity_recovery/PROJECT_SUMMARY.md

 - Created comprehensive documentation for the new architecture
 - Ensured backward compatibility while enabling future extensions

+## Repository Layout

+The repository is organized into several key directories:

+- `lead_recovery/` – core Python package with CLI commands and processors
+- `recipes/` – active recipe definitions
+- `documentation/` – guides and reference documents
+- `tests/` – automated tests for the pipeline
+- `scripts/` – helper scripts for running and deployment
+- `webui/` – small interface for viewing results
+- `data/` – sample data and caches used in development

+Deprecated recipes were previously placed in a `legacy/recipes` folder during migration, but this directory no longer exists.

 ## Phase 1: Recipe Configuration Standardization

 ### Objectives